The following are responses provided by the ISI Leadership Team to questions submitted by ISI families, faculty, staff, and supporters.

 What is the school protocol in the case of a positive COVID-19 test? (updated July 27)

-If you go to our Return Itinerary webpage, there is an entire policy on what will happen if a student has a fever or other symptoms.
+If you go to our COVID-Ready Campuses webpage, there is an entire policy on what will happen if a student has a fever or other symptoms.
 The benefit of remote learning and live streaming classes at all times is that students who remain home will not have to miss class.
 Additionally, we will not reward perfect attendance because we want to make sure that families stay home when they are sick.

 STUDENT, FACULTY, AND STAFF ILLNESS